Short-Term Behavior of a Geothermal Energy Storage: Modeling and Theoretical Results: Conclusion

 We have investigated numerical methods for the simulation of the short-term behavior of the spatial temperature distribution in a geothermal energy storage.
 The underlying initial boundary value problem for the heat equation with a convection term has been discretized using finite difference schemes.
 In a first step we studied the semi-discretization with respect to spatial variables.
 For the resulting system of linear ODEs we proved that the system matrix is stable.
 In a second step the full space-time discretization has been considered.
 Here we derived explicit and implicit finite-difference schemes and investigated associated stability problems.

-Based on the findings of this paper our companion paper \cite{Takam2021NumResults} presents results of a large number of numerical experiments where we have shown how these simulations can support the design and operation of a geothermal storage.
+Based on the findings of this paper we present in \cite{Takam2021NumResults} results of a large number of numerical experiments where we have shown how these simulations can support the design and operation of a geothermal storage.
 Examples are the dependence of the charging and discharging efficiency on the topology and arrangement of \phxs and on the length of charging and discharging periods.

-Our paper \cite{Takam2020Reduction} studies model reduction techniques to derive low-di\-men\-sional approximations of aggregated characteristics of the temperature distribution describing the input-output behavior of the storage.
+In \cite{Takam2020Reduction} we study model reduction techniques to derive low-di\-men\-sional approximations of aggregated characteristics of the temperature distribution describing the input-output behavior of the storage.
 The latter is crucial if the geothermal storage is embedded into a residential heating system and the cost-optimal management of such systems is studied mathematically in terms of optimal control problems.

 \begin{appendix}